Ready to go shopping for those Holiday meal ingredients but not sure what they are called or where to find them? We hope we can help you.

 * Mushroom soup for green bean casserole – there are packages of dry mushroom soup that are easy to make.
 Only use half the liquid called for to get the same consistency as a can of soup

 * Pumpkin (Kurbis)- Cans of pumpkin puree are available in Galleria Kaufhof and Karstadt, but be prepared to pay a high price.
+Rewe often has frozen, diced Hokaido pumpkin which you can quickly cook and then puree for pies, etc.

 We recommend using Hokaido Pumpkins instead as they do not need to be peeled.

 Wash, slice in half, scoop out seeds, place on a plate upside down and microwave each half for 10-12 min. depending on the size of the pumpkin.
 Test with a fork for softness.
-Puree with hand held mixer, food processor or blender.
+Puree with handheld mixer, food processor or blender.
 You will get about 3 cups from most Hokaido pumpkins, but it may be more or less.
 Roasting in the oven, cut side down works well too.

 * French style green beans – These are not available here, you will have to use regular canned or frozen green beans.
 Beware of the jars of green beans, they all have a vinegar/sour liquid on them.
 Sadly.